MONNK-CODE/Instant-Ayah/README.md

 ## Introduction

 The Random Ayah Generator is a web-based application that dynamically displays a random Ayah (verse) from the Quran.
 This application includes text translations, audio recitations, and navigation features that enhance the user's interaction with the content.
+AI was used in the development to improve functionality, optimize user experience, and automate certain features.

 ## Features